meganthadev/stw-frontend/README.md

 ## Welcome to Skin That Wins!
 A colorful and honest app about skin care.
 Where users can add and share their own go-to's and no-go's.
 For those of us who are tired of spending money on skin care that does not deliver Skin That Wins!

+### Features
+- Users of this app can create, view, or edit skin care product pages which hold a five star review system.

 Run bundle install, rails s to begin server

 Installation/Start-Up Instructions: